BDC Hamburger Icon

 How to encourage better teamwork

-Leaders engineer an environment that empowers employees to motivate and support one another.
+Leaders should engineer an environment that empowers employees to motivate and support one another.
 Here are six starting points.

 1. Create conditions where trust wins.